 Now You’re a Pro at Harvesting Banana Peppers!

-Figuring out when to pick your banana peppers can be confusing if you’ve never done it before.
+Growing banana peppers is a fun and unique variety to grow.
+But figuring out when it’s a good time to be picking your banana peppers can be confusing if you’ve never done it before.
 But it’s all about the size and the color of the peppers.

 If you like hotter banana peppers, pick them when they’re turning red or are fully red.

-If you like sweeter banana peppers, pick them when they are more yellow in color.
+If you like sweeter banana peppers, pick them when the peppers turn yellow in color.